-The IRS ruled that hard forks without any airdropped coins or tokens aren’t taxable events because they don’t result in any gross income.
+The IRS ruled that hard forks without any airdropped coins or tokens are not taxable events because they don’t result in any gross income.
 This is a change from the previous stance that all events are taxable.

 However, hard forks that include airdrops of the new chain or cryptocurrency do result in gross income—or “an accession to wealth”—as a tradable good with value was created.
 The fair market value at the time of the airdrop is used as the owner’s basis.

 Hard forks and airdrops are somewhat rare.
-But this ruling does indicate that IRS is looking at cryptos more seriously as potential sources of income to tax, and as such examining all of the situations that might arise for taxpaying holders.
+But this ruling does indicate that the IRS is looking at cryptos more seriously as potential sources of income to tax, and as such examining all of the situations that might arise for tax-paying virtual currency holders.

 One Notorious Question

-If that wasn’t enough, virtual currencies made their way onto an official form starting with the 2019 tax year.
-At the top of the Schedule 1 for Form 1040, Additional Income and Adjustments to Income, this question appears: “At any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+Virtual currencies made their way onto an official form starting with the 2019 tax year.
+At the top of the Schedule 1 for Form 1040, Additional Income and Adjustments to Income, this question appears: “At any time during 2019, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”